dotnet/csharpstandard/standard/classes.md

 A *static_constructor_declaration* may include a set of *attributes* ([§22](attributes.md#22-attributes)) and an `extern` modifier ([§15.6.8](classes.md#1568-external-methods)).

-The *identifier* of a *static_constructor_declaration* shall name the class in which the static constructor is declared.
+The *Identifier* of a *static_constructor_declaration* shall name the class in which the static constructor is declared.
 If any other name is specified, a compile-time error occurs.

 When a static constructor declaration includes an `extern` modifier, the static constructor is said to be an ***external static constructor***.
 Because an external static constructor declaration provides no actual implementation, its *static_constructor_body* consists of a semicolon.
 For all other static constructor declarations, the *static_constructor_body* consists of a *block*, which specifies the statements to execute in order to initialize the class.
 This corresponds exactly to the *method_body* of a static method with a `void` return type ([§15.6.11](classes.md#15611-method-body)).